Skip to content

 Geometric and Material Dependence

-The resistance \(R\) of a coil depends on both its geometry and the electrical conductivity of its material:
+The resistance depends on both the coil geometry and the electrical conductivity of its material:

-This expression ensures accurate resistance computation even for complex geometries, spatially varying materials, or non-uniform current distributions.
+This integral form gives a consistent resistance even for complex geometries, spatially varying materials, and non-uniform current distributions.